ocadotechnology/bbq/SLI_README.md

 #### \<your-project-id-for-BBQ-project\>:SLO_views_legacy.SLI_3_days

-View shows all tables which still haven't had backups, although 3 days ago there was a new, not backed up modification of the table.
+View shows all tables which still have not had backups, although 3 days ago there was a new, not backed up modification of the table.

 ```sql
 #legacySQL